Minimum-Weight Parity Factor Decoder for Quantum Error Correction: HyperBlossom Framework

 \subsection{Problem Definitions}

 We next introduce an Integer Linear Programming (ILP) problem that is equivalent to the \refeqs{MWPF} problem described in \S\ref{ssec:mwpf}.
-The ILP problem is reminiscent of the LP formulation used by the blossom algorithm.
+As shown in \autoref{fig:formulations} (Left), the ILP problem is reminiscent of the LP formulation used by the blossom algorithm.
 However, our ILP problem is formulated on the decoding hypergraph while the LP formulation in the blossom algorithm is on the syndrome graph.